115100/llclient/README.md

 python setup.py install
 ```

-Will install untz and the [Pytaglib](https://github.com/supermihi/pytaglib) dependency.
+which will install untz and the [Pytaglib](https://github.com/supermihi/pytaglib) dependency.

 ## Usage